-Rice wine pork mince with beans, mushrooms and egg fried rice
+Rice wine pork mince with beans and mushrooms

 The day I discovered pork mince was an important one.
 I don’t remember when exactly it was, but I know that it changed my view of mincemeat entirely.
 It is much lighter than beef mince, and it is also less oily, making it ideal for a light meal.
 The first dish I made with pork mince was lettuce wraps (a delicious, healthy way of going carbless), and a few weeks ago I decided to experiment a little with this tasty meat, with great results!

 This dish was made on a weeknight and was surprisingly simple and delicious (my favourite kind of dinner!).
 I got the beans and mushrooms from the vegetable stall outside my house – a much cheaper option that also lets me get exactly the amount I want.
 They know me by now and always greet me with a smile.
 Then again, I buy a box of strawberries every 2-3 days, so they are smiling for a reason!

 Back to the pork.
 You’ll need various Asian sauces to make it – I highly recommend the brand Lee Kum Kee, as my mother has been using it ever since I can remember.
 They actually invented oyster sauce, and their Chiu Chow Chilli Oil is so flavourful, I only needed one teaspoon in this dish to give it a fiery kick!

 Because I cut the beans in very small pieces, this dish was cooked a lot more quickly – I highly recommend doing the same unless you strongly prefer large pieces.
 You can also use oyster, shiitake, or chestnut mushrooms.